ngogb02/CS50P-Final-Project/QtDesigner/README.md

     def show_init_inventory() -> None:

     # This function loads the json file and set it to a variable.
 Note that the json file contains items that are put in a dictionary structure; [category][item_name][item_attributes].
-    def load_inventoryJSON(filename: str) -> None:
+    def load_inventoryJSON(filename: str):

     # This file will call load_inventoryJSON to get what's currently in the JSON file, and modify depending on removing or adding items.
     # After completing, this file will call save_inventoryJSON, to update the JSON file with the latest info.
-    # When the user press "Adjust item", it will will this function, which calls the other functions, to basically update the JSON file as appropriate, so that the changes are visually reflected on the GUI.
+    # When the user press "Adjust item", it will will this function, which calls the other functions, to basically update the JSON file as appropriate, so that the changes are visually
+    # reflected on the GUI.
     def update_inventoryJSON(filename: str) -> None:

     # Saves the newly updated inventory into JSON file.
 Gets called by update_inventoryJSON at the end.